dsi-clinic/ta-training/technical/README.md

 # Technical Handbook

 This section documents the **technical standards, workflows, and review practices** that TAs and mentors are expected to enforce in the Data Science Clinic.
-It is not student-facing — use this as a guide for coaching, repo reviews, and mentoring conversations.

----

 ## Purpose
 - Provide TAs and mentors with a reference for **evaluating and reinforcing best practices**.
 - Support consistency in **repo hygiene, code review, and reproducibility** across projects.
 - Equip TAs to give **actionable, constructive feedback** on technical issues.

----

 ## Contents